 Stage 3 – Mam Tor to Hollins Cross

-Distance: 1 miles/1.7 km
+Distance: 1 mile/1.7 km

 Grid reference SK 12488 83400

-Cross the road, then you can join the footpath on the other side of the road, which takes you left up a stone path, before veering around the corner.
+Go across the road, then join the footpath on the other side of the road, which takes you left up a stone path, before veering around the corner.
+It’s a steep short climb up to Mam Tor, but follow the stone path and you’ll soon see the trig point marking the summit.

 After enjoying the views from the summit, you then continue down the stone path as it now descends along the ridge, on a clear day you’ll see all the way to nearby Lose Hill.

 Go through a gate and continue descending until you reach a stone marker.
-This is Hollins Cross and the path leads off in numerous directions so be sure to pick the right path!
+This is Hollins Cross, and the path leads off in numerous directions so be sure to pick the right path!

 Stage 4 – Hollins Cross to Barber Booth or Edale